-NAME OPERATION OPERAND

-A symbol LCNT A symbol or

-(optional) expression

-A symbol EJ ECT A symbol or

-(optional) expression

-A symbol SPACE A symbol or

-(optional) expression

-A symbol WIDTH A symbol or

-(optional) expression
+NAME OPERATION OPERAND A symbol (optional) LCNT A symbol or expression A symbol (optional) EJECT A symbol or expression A symbol (optional) SPACE A symbol or expression A symbol (optional) WIDTH A symbol or expression

 The operand field of the Line Count instruction (LCNT) specifies the number of lines to be printed on each page of the listing.
 The operand value must be an absolute number no greater than 99 and no less than 10.
 The default value of the line count is 58.